-In that folder, clone the texttest sourcecode and the self tests.
+In the TEXTTEST_HOME folder, clone the texttest sourcecode and the self tests.
 They are two different repositories:

 $ git clone https://github.com/texttest/texttest $ git clone https://github.com/texttest/selftest

-This should create a texttest executable under the ‘bin’ directory of your python installation.
-This should be on your $PATH so that this command will run texttest
+This should create a texttest executable under the ‘bin’ directory of your venv python installation.
+This should be on your $PATH so that this command will work:

 $ texttest --help

-You can now run and test your locally built texttest.
+You can now run and test your local copy of texttest.

 If any tests fail, you will need to configure your diff tool to view failure information.